VIDEO OF THE LOTION MAKING PROCESS

 - Mechanical emulsification - we have to blend our ingredients together using a hand or stand mixer or stick blender (a coffee/milk frother or whisk isn’t great as it puts air into the lotion and can destabilise it).

-1. Weigh your water phase into your container (if the container is a pyrex jug put the pyrex jug into a saucepan which has some hot water in it.
-Sit the jug on an empty tuna can which is placed the bottom of the saucepan so the jug isn’t in direct contact with the saucepan.)
+2. Weigh your water phase into your container (if the container is a pyrex jug put the pyrex jug into a saucepan which has some hot water in it.
+Sit the jug on an empty tuna can which is placed the bottom of the saucepan so the jug isn’t in direct contact with the saucepan.

-2. Weigh your oil phase into your other container (if the container is a pyrex jug put the pyrex jug into a saucepan which has some hot water in it.
-Sit the jug on an empty tuna can which is placed the bottom of the saucepan so the jug isn’t in direct contact with the saucepan.)
+3. Weigh your oil phase into your other container (if the container is a pyrex jug put the pyrex jug into a saucepan which has some hot water in it.
+Sit the jug on an empty tuna can which is placed the bottom of the saucepan so the jug isn’t in direct contact with the saucepan.

-4. When both phases reach 75˚C/165f, slowly pour the water phase into the oil phase and mix very well with a stick blender.
-Try not to let the stick blender (a milk/coffee frother or whisk isn’t suitable) go above the mixture as otherwise it’ll put air into your lotion.
-But don’t worry if it does – you can get it out afterwards.
-Mix for 3-5 mins .
+6. When both phases reach 75˚C/165f, slowly pour the water phase into the oil phase and mix very well with a stick blender.
+Do not use a milk/coffee frother or whisk or spoon/fork as the emulsifier needs high shear without pumping so a stick blender should be used.
 Mix periodically as the temperature drops.

 - Putting the ingredient into the wrong phase.
 The water goes in the heated water phase along with the water soluble ingredients.
-The oil, butter, cetyl alcohol, and emulsifier go into the heated oil phase.
-The preservative, vitamin E, liquid panthenol and the fragrance/essential oil go into the cool down phase.
+The oil, butter, cetyl alcohol, vitamin E, dimethicone and emulsifier go into the heated oil phase.
+The preservative, cyclomethicone, liquid panthenol and the fragrance/essential oil go into the cool down phase

 HOW TO TAILOR THE ABOVE BASIC RECIPE TO YOUR SKIN TYPE